Inside the mind of aspiring musician Jair Faria: A sneak peek at his journey

 Photo Credit: @visualsbynicoline

 Jair: “So for Ranking the Talent was a while ago.
 And honestly, the reason why I was on that was I wanted to have a step up in the industry.
-And I think I sang “Creep,” by Radiohead.
+And I think I sang ‘Creep,’ by Radiohead.
 And I chose that song because Radiohead has been my main influence for my music ever since I started making music.
+Their album, In Rainbows, I even have the song ‘Nude.’
+I have the lyrics tattooed right here.
+The first lyrics, ‘Don’t Get Any Big Ideas.’
+All of their music has made my music.
+It’s my main inspiration.
+So it just felt right to choose a Radiohead song.”

-Jair Faira released his new single “Cry About It” which was the first song that I heard by him and it instantly pulled at my heart with the cathartic vocals.
-As a person who recently experienced a situation that’s similar to the meaning behind the song; I was able to sit down, close my eyes, and embrace every lyric in a more personal way.
-“Cry About It” is reflective and filled with emotional honesty that explores that sometimes a love may not work out at first, but as time moves on, that love could regain it’s flames in a more healthier way.
-“Cry About It” untangles all those emotions to allow the listener to not stay hesitate, but to also protect themselves and their old wounds.
-The single leans into acceptance especially during the chorus
+Jair Faria released his new single, “Cry About It,” which was the first song I heard by him, and it instantly pulled at my heart with its cathartic vocals.
+As someone who recently experienced a situation similar to the meaning behind the song, I was able to sit down, close my eyes, and embrace every lyric in a deeply personal way.
+“Cry About It” is reflective and filled with emotional honesty, exploring how sometimes a love may not work out at first, but over time, it can reignite in a healthier way.
+The song untangles these emotions, allowing the listener not only to release hesitation but also to protect themselves and their old wounds.
+The single leans into acceptance, especially during the chorus.

-Interviewer: So “Cry About It” was the first song I listened from you.
+Interviewer: So “Cry About It” was the first song of yours that I listened to.
 Can you give us some insight about the meaning and the process of creating this single?

-,” that went pretty viral.
-And my producer shared some of her demos with me, and one was called “Cry About It.”
+Jair:Yes.
+So ‘Cry About It‘ has a different story from all the other songs because I always make my songs from the beginning to the end.
+I’m hands-on.
+I make the lyrics.
+I write the music.
+But for ‘Cry About It,’ my producer was working with this girl called Mae Stephens, and they had a song, ‘If We Ever Broke Up,’ that went pretty viral.
+And my producer shared some of her demos with me, and one was called ‘Cry About It.’
 And it was a really different song.
 It was a poppy, upbeat song.
-And I heard it, and I was like, “If you guys are not using it, please, can I have it and give it a new life?”
+And I heard it, and I was like, ‘If you guys are not using it, please, can I have it and give it a new life?’
 And then I rewrote it with some of the people I work with.
 I rewrote all the verses and some stuff in the choruses.
 And then I changed it from happy pop music to rock because I feel like that was it just carried the emotion better.
 And I don’t know.
 I fell in love with the song.
 It’s one of my favorite songs ever.
-I don’t know
+I don’t know.”

 Interviewer: So what’s the meaning behind it?
 I understand it was a demo, and you made it basically your song, but is there an experience behind the song?

-Not everyday is filled with softness and positivity which makes any task feel impossible if you are struggling with your emotions.
-Or if you feel like you are not doing enough.
-Jair expressed that consistency is a huge aspect that will keep your mind moving forward because even when certain days feels like there’s something weighted on your chest; remember the days have were successful and lead you to where you are.
+Not every day is filled with softness and positivity, which can make any task feel impossible if you are struggling with your emotions or feel like you are not doing enough.
+Jair expressed that consistency is a huge factor in keeping your mind moving forward, because even when certain days feel like there’s a weight on your chest, you can remember the days that were successful and led you to where you are today.

 Interviewer: So what keeps you going on days you question everything?

-Interviewer: I did some research, and I believe I noticed you are part of the LGBTQ.
+Interviewer: I did some research, and I believe I noticed you are part of the LGBTQ community.
 So with that, how important is it for you to be visible and open in your music?

 Photo Credit: @visualsbynicoline